UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 perform a complex series of operations in one go
 * It is easy to modify and reuse the pipeline
 * We don't have to make temporary tibbles as the analysis progresses
-* Although we don't cover it in this course, dplyr can interact with SQL databases; this can be very useful if we are working with data-sets that are too large to load in memory.

 > ## Pipelines and the shell
 >